 Whether I’m planning my own vacation or a Client asks me to book theirs, I use the same technique.

-I make a list of FastPasses I want to get, as well as a few “Plan B” attractions, in the event that the ones I really want are already gone.
+I make a list of FastPasses I want to get, as well as a few “Plan B” attractions, in the event that the ones I really want are already gone upon logging in.

 Although I always stay on Disney property, even that 30 day head start does not guarantee that I will get every FastPass that I want.